slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter15.md

 "What the dickens is dicking around over here?"
 Mr. philips eyes darted every which way looking for an explanation.
 Godfried, his high pitched moaning overtly audible, a head where the top was now a crown of blood, moaned annoyingly.

 Typically Anne prefered physical punishment punches.
-But Mr. Philips had a mind didn't work that way, and since he had to save both his arms for flirting, marched Anne to the corner to suffer humiliation.
+But Mr. Philips had a mind that didn't work that way, and since he had to save both his arms for flirting, marched Anne to the corner to suffer humiliation.

-"I shall never forgive Gilbert Blythe," said Anne gerfumpled, walking home with Diana.
+"I shall never forgive Gilbert Blythe," said Anne gerflumpled, walking home with Diana.
 "And Mr. Phillips spelled my name without an e, too.
 The iron has entered into my soul, Diana."

 For further humiliation, Anne was sat next to the piercing shrill boy.
 "Sit next to him."
 Mr. philips shouted, "The finest buddy of the lord, Gilbert Godfriend".